 But the Planck Length, believed to be the smallest possible distance, is so small that even that much magnification only gives us a value of 47.53 micro-meters (1.87 thousandths of an inch) — which is a lot smaller than a tree.

-So the one I heard about the tree is wrong, but change the tree to an amoebae, and it’s right.
+So, the one I heard about the tree is wrong, but change the tree to an amoeba, and it’s right.

-Now think about that for a moment: The Planck Length is to an atom as an amoebae is to the Milky Way galaxy.
+Now think about that for a moment: The Planck Length is to an atom as an amoeba is to the Milky Way galaxy.

 Amoebae are tiny just on our human scale, vanishingly tiny on the scale of the Earth, not really noticeable on the scale of the Solar system… on the scale of the whole galaxy?

 The Planck Length is really, really, really tiny.

 There’s a group of other comparisons that expand atoms to something building-sized in order to show how very small the nucleus is compared to the whole atom.

 This gets complicated because, for one thing, the size of an atom is one of those “it depends on what you mean” things.
 (I’ve been using the van der Waals radius.)

 A further complication is that, other than the nucleus, an atom is a cloud of electrons in various possible orbitals, so it doesn’t have fixed (let alone hard) boundaries.

 Finally, even settling on how to judge its size, different types of atoms have different sizes, so it depends on which atom we pick.
 (A potassium atom is 2.5 times larger than a hydrogen atom.)